Last year (2018) I gained a lot of experience with the small MFT system cameras of Panasonic and Olympus.

 At the beginning of 2019 I discovered the pro series lenses of Olympus.
 Fantastic lenses, fast and solid.
 Beautifully finished and splashproof.

 Recently I bought the Olympus OMD-EM1 markII top camera including battery grip and the Olympus pro lenses work just as well as on the Panasonic bodies.
-However, the Olympus camera works just as well as the G90.
+The Olympus camera works just as well as the G90 with the Pro lenses.

 The OMD-EM1 mark2 is super fast, with the latest update 3.0 focusing is just great amnd certainly faster that the Panasonic G90.
 If I can afford it, a Panasonic GH5 will also be interesting.
 However, I am not a video fan, I mostly shoot stills so the G9 might also be a possibility.